-- Beneficence: The doctors and researchers should aim at doing best in the interest of people whether they are patients or society on the whole.
-The risk associated with the research process should be correlated with benefits associated with it for social wellbeing.
+- Beneficence: The doctors and researchers should aim at doing their best in the interest of people whether they are patients or society on the whole.
+The risk associated with the research process should be correlated with the benefits associated with it for their social wellbeing.

-- Non-Maleficence: any kind of bad acts and deeds should be avoided in any case in order to ensure -safe treatment to patients.
+- Non-Maleficence: Any kind of bad acts and deeds should be avoided in any case in order to ensure the safe treatment to patients.
 In case human subjects feel at risk of death or injury during an experiment, they can quit at any moment.
 If risks in a research process become so evident that it may cause harm to human subjects, the researchers should immediately stop the process.

-- Justice: The doctors and researchers should do justice for the conduct of a research.
-Any impediment like a disease, gender, race, sexual orientation etc. to intervene between duties as doctor or researcher should be avoided.
+- Justice: The doctors and researchers should do justice for the conduct of research.
+Any impediment like disease, gender, race, sexual orientation etc. to intervene between duties as a doctor or researcher should be avoided.

-- Acting in the best interest of patients: A physician and doctor should act in best interest of a patient.
-The consent of human subject in absolute legal capacity is required.
+- Acting in the best interest of patients: A physician and doctor should act in the best interest of a patient.
+The consent of a human subject in absolute legal capacity is required.

-- Fidelity: A researcher should be morally an ethical person and should bound to fidelity.
+- Fidelity: A researcher should be morally an ethical person and should be bound to fidelity.

-- Confidentiality: A researcher should take care of my patient’s secrets even after his death.
+- Confidentiality: A researcher should take care of their patient’s secrets even after the patient’s death.

 The common factor in all principles or pillars of ethics of research is ‘Informed consent’ of a patient.
-It includes communicating all risks associated with research process along with benefits.
+It includes communicating all risks associated with the research process, along with benefits.
 It should avoid any coercion or intimidation to obtain consent.
 The permission of medical research is mandatory for safe practices.
-There are several challenges associated with taking informed consent of patients including consent received halfheartedly, lack of proper understanding of a medical subject and researcher lack of legal documents of informed consent leading to legal issues.
+There are several challenges associated with taking informed consent of patients including consent received half-heartedly, a lack of proper understanding of a medical subject and researcher, and a lack of legal documents of informed consent leading to legal issues.